Gavin-Persad/predictions/plan.md

 16. add colour coding to scores modal

+- and score breakdown in closed enter scores weeks

 17. Test thoroughly with 1 player and 1 host

 18. Prepare for beta testing